-In order to facilitate the Seminary's meal program, participation through payment of the meal plan fee is required of all full-time students and by part-time Center students taking a Saturday class.
+In order to facilitate the Seminary's meal program, participation through payment of the meal plan fee is required of all full-time students and by those students taking a Saturday class.
 Students with a dietary restriction documented by a physician may be exempted from the meal program if the Seminary is unable to accommodate a specific dietary restriction.
-Application for exemption is made through the Office of the Executive Vice President.
+Application for exemption is made through the Office of the Executive vice President.